Tigermilk

 Tigermilk is the 1996 debut studio album from Scottish pop group Belle and Sebastian.
-Originally given a limited release (1,000 copies) by Electric Honey, the album was subsequently re-released in 1999 by Jeepster Records.
+Originally given a limited release of 1,000 copies by Electric Honey, the album was subsequently re-released in 1999 by Jeepster Records.

-The album is named after an instrumental that did not end up on the album — it was later performed on Belle and Sebastian's early tours.
+According to a 2026 interview with Stuart Murdoch, the album is named to match the album's cover photo and his experience eating Tiger's Milk nutritional bars while battling chronic fatigue syndrome.
+The album shares a name with an instrumental that was not included on the initial album but later performed on Belle and Sebastian's early tours.
 All of the songs on the album were written by Stuart Murdoch between 1993 and 1996, and originally performed solo on the Glasgow open mic circuit.
 Though he performs on the album, trumpet player Mick Cooke was not then an official member of the band.

 Recording and production

+In 1994, Stuart Murdoch and Stuart David met on a programme for unemployed musicians called Beatbox, funded by Stow College in Glasgow, Scotland.
+David offered to play bass on Murdoch's demos despite having little experience with the instrument.
+The recordings caught the attention of Richard Colburn, who shared a flat with David at the time and was attending a music business course at Stow, run by Alan Rankine of the Associates.
+The end goal of the course was to take two songs from the class and record and release them through the college's in-house record label Electric Honey.
+Colburn provided a demo tape Murdoch and David had recorded titled Rhode Island (later released as the Dog on Wheels EP).
+The college was extremely impressed and chose to support Murdoch's goal in creating a full album as opposed to a single.

-Belle and Sebastian came together in Glasgow, Scotland in 1994 after vocalist Stuart Murdoch and bassist Stuart David met on a programme for unemployed musicians called Beatbox, funded by Stow College.
-In 1996, the pair reportedly enlisted the four five musicians they came across at a local café, settling on a line-up of Murdoch, David, guitarist Stevie Jackson, drummer Richard Colburn, keyboardist Chris Geddes, and cellist Isobel Campbell.
+In early 1996, Murdoch and David reportedly enlisted the first four musicians they came across at the city's Grosvenor Café to play on the record, settling on a line-up of Murdoch, David, guitarist Stevie Jackson, drummer Richard Colburn, keyboardist Chris Geddes, and cellist Isobel Campbell.
 Their initial performances took places at venues such as church crypts, libraries, and house parties.

-Concurrently, Colburn, who shared a flat with David at the time, attended a music business course at Stow, run by Alan Rankine of the Associates.
-The end goal of the course was to take two songs from the class and record and release them through Rankine's record label Electric Honey.
-Colburn provided a demo tape Murdoch and David had recorded titled Rhode Island (later released as the Dog on Wheels EP).
-The college was extremely impressed and chose to support them in creating a full album.
-The band subsequently spent three days recording, finishing with an album's worth of songs.

 Murdoch recalls that the group was still quite loose knit at the time Tigermilk was recorded and that the full ensemble had not played together before getting into the studio.
 Many of the supporting instrument parts were shaped as the group recorded.
 After recording, though, "we were a group, no question."
+The band subsequently spent three days recording, finishing with an album's worth of songs.